ByronWrightJr/ByronWrightJr/README.md

 ## Hey there, my name is Byron. 👋🏽

 I am working on getting more into the tech industry by learning coding and other skills.
-I have so far learned some HTML and CSS from freecodecamp.com and from Harvard University's free online CS50 course.
+I have so far learned some HTML and CSS from freecodecamp.com and from Harvard University's free online CS50 course I have learned C and Python.
 I will continue learning and furthering my education.

 ### You can find me here:
 * [Threads](https://www.threads.net/@byroncwrightjr) 🧵